Print

 As with many corporations in the United Kingdom, most businesses in the Channel Islands have a hierarchical structure, with the most significant decisions made at the highest levels.
 Employees lower in the hierarchy are expected to carry out orders without giving much input.
 That said, some companies are moving towards a more egalitarian approach to management, where all employees are invited and encouraged to weigh in during major business discussions.

 It is cardinal for expats working in the Channel Islands to be tactful in all their business dealings.
-Delicacy and finesse are valuable tools for expats to use when adjusting to their new business culture.
+Delicacy and finesse are valuable tools for expats to use as they adjust to their new business culture.

 Jersey and Guernsey are not part of the UK, but are rather dependencies of the British Crown.
 All governance and political matters are managed solely by the islands.
 The UK government is responsible only for the defence and international representation of the islands.

-Those born in the Channel Islands have British citizenship but it's important to note that they are not English, Irish, Welsh or Scottish.
-Expats should make note of this distinction as born-and-bred Jersey and Guernsey locals, proud of their heritage, may not take kindly to being called 'English'.
+Those born in the Channel Islands have British citizenship, but they do not identify as English, Irish, Welsh, or Scottish.
+Expats should make note of this distinction as born-and-bred Jersey and Guernsey locals, proud of their heritage, may not take kindly to being called ‘English’.

 The demonyms for Jersey and Guernsey are ‘Jerseyman’ or ‘Jerseywoman’ and ‘Guernseyman’ and ‘Guernseywoman’.
 More commonly, the term ‘Channel Islanders’ or simply ‘Islanders’ is used.

 The population of Guernsey and Jersey is made up of about 50 percent locals, with about another 30 percent of the population being born in the UK.
-Portugal is the most common country of origin apart from the UK and, in Jersey, the Portuguese make up 8 percent of the population.
-Other minority groups include expats from Poland, Latvia and France.
+Portugal is the most common country of origin apart from the UK, and in Jersey, the Portuguese make up 8 percent of the population.
+Other minority groups include expats from Poland, Romania and France.

-Pros and cons of moving to Channel Islands
+Pros and cons of moving to the Channel Islands

-Moving to a new place is always an adventure, but it can be difficult to imagine the ups and downs of everyday life before the big move.
+Moving to the Channel Islands is always an adventure, but it can be difficult to imagine the ups and downs of everyday life before the big move.
 To help prospective expats prepare, here are some of the pros and cons of moving to the Channel Islands.

 + PRO: Easy travel to France and the UK

 The Channel Islands are situated in the English Channel between Britain and France.
-A ferry can take expats to the seaside city of St Malo, France in less than 90 minutes, and to the UK in about three hours.
+A ferry from Jersey can reach the seaside city of St Malo in less than 90 minutes; the crossing from Guernsey takes somewhat longer.
+Ferries to the UK take around three hours.
+Both islands also have their own airports, with flights to London taking under an hour – although the islands’ dependence on a few regional carriers means air links can be vulnerable to disruption.

 + PRO: Relaxed island living

 Both Guernsey and Jersey are small islands, so a beach is never far away.
-Jersey has an area of 45 square miles (120km²), while Guernsey has an area of just 30 square miles (78km²).
+Jersey has an area of 45 square miles (120km²), while Guernsey covers just 24 square miles (62km²).

 + PRO: Good weather